- It is the creator of the Byrna HD, which dispenses chemical irritants from a handgun-like personal security device

 Byrna Technologies Inc (CSE:BYRN) (OTCMKTS:BYRN), formerly Security Devices International, is a non-lethal defense technology company which manufactures and sells less-than-lethal security devices and ammunition.

-The Wakefield, Massachusetts-based company develops the Byrna HD, a handgun-like device that dispenses chemical irritants.
+The Andover, Massachusetts-based company develops the Byrna HD, a handgun-like device that dispenses chemical irritants.
 The small, lightweight 0.68 caliber device is equipped with a five-round magazine capable of accurately hitting a target at up to 60 feet — without causing serious injury.
 Its chemical payload is designed to burn an assailant’s eyes and respiratory system.

 Byrna’s product mix includes the 40 millimeter (mm) Blunt Impact Projectile (BIP) line of products which use pain compliance to control a target.
 The company has developed eight versions of the standard BIP, seven of which contain a payload and one of which is a cheaper cost, training round.
 A payload is an internal medium within the BIP, holding an irritant like pepper spray powder or tear gas.